Programmer-Shivansh/ChickNchat/README.md

 - Wait for code review and address any feedback.

-## License

-This project is licensed under the MIT License.
-For more information, please see the [LICENSE](./LICENSE) file.

 ## Contact

 If you have any questions or need assistance with the ChickNchat project, please feel free to contact the maintainers: <hello@stormix.co>